weka/csi-wekafs/migration/upgrade-legacy-pv.md

 * WEKA software version **v3.13.0** and up.
 * WEKA CSI Plugin can communicate with the WEKA filesystem using REST API and correlate between a specific persistent volume and the WEKA cluster serving this volume.

-In the [API-Based communication model](storage-class-configurations.md#api-based-communication-model), Kubernetes StorageClass refers to a secret that specifies all the required parameters for API calls to the WEKA cluster.
-However, this is different from the situation in the legacy communication model, where the storage class doesn't specify the API credentials.&#x20;
+In the API-based communication model, Kubernetes StorageClass refers to a secret that specifies all the required parameters for API calls to the WEKA cluster.
+However, this is different from the situation in the legacy communication model, where the storage class doesn't specify the API credentials.
+For details, see [API-based communication model] (../docs/storage-class-configurations.md)

 Kubernetes does not allow modifying the StorageClass parameters; hence every volume created with the legacy-model storage class never reports its credentials.

 WEKA CSI Plugin **0.7.0** provides a unique configuration mode in which legacy volumes can be bound to a single secret, referring to a single WEKA cluster API connection parameters.
 In this configuration mode, every request to serve, such as create, delete, and expand, a legacy Persistent Volume (or Persistent Volume Claim) that originates from a Legacy Storage Class (without reference to an API secret) communicates to that cluster.

-{% hint style="info" %}
+**Note**:
-Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-Based communication model, but on older versions of the WEKA cluster (below version **3.13.0**), are still in legacy mode.
-However, because the storage class already contains the secret reference, specifying the `legacyVolumeSecretName` parameter is unnecessary, and you can safely skip to the next procedure [#migrate-legacy-volumes](upgrade-legacy-persistent-volumes-for-capacity-enforcement.md#migrate-legacy-volumes "mention").
+Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-based communication model, but on older versions of the WEKA cluster (below version **3.13.0**), are still in legacy mode.
+However, because the storage class already contains the secret reference, specifying the `legacyVolumeSecretName` parameter is unnecessary, and you can safely skip to the **Migrate legacy volumes** procedure below.
-{% endhint %}

 To bind legacy volumes to a single secret, perform the following:

 1. Create a Kubernetes secret that describes the API communication parameters for legacy volumes.
 Adhere to the following:
-   * The format of the secret is identical to the secret defined in the [API-Based Communication Model](upgrade-legacy-persistent-volumes-for-capacity-enforcement.md#api-based-communication-model) section.
+   * The format of the secret is identical to the secret.
    * This secret must be located in the same Kubernetes namespace of the WEKA CSI Plugin.
 2. Set the `legacyVolumeSecretName` parameter to match the secret's name above during the plugin upgrade or installation.
 Do one of the following:
    * You can modify the `values.yaml` directly.